Best Nurse Practitioner Programs in Kentucky for 2026

 Murray State University

-• In-state tuition rate extended to all students
+• In-state tuition rate for all students

-• Clinical placements arranged at the student's home site
+• Clinical experiences arranged at home site

-• 100% job placement rate reported for graduates
+• 100% reported job placement rate

-• Required on-campus workshops are minimal
+• Required on-campus workshop component

-• Faculty hold current clinical practice experience
+• Faculty maintain active clinical practice

 Visit Website